79% of retail CFD accounts lose money

 Key features

-One of eToro’s flagship offerings is its ‘Copy Trading’ service.
-This is a social trading feature that lets you choose specific traders to follow.
 With this, you can track their trading performance over a weekly, monthly, or annual basis.
 You are also provided with useful information and statistics such as average holding time, trades per week, news feed comments, and a profile description.

-You can also follow accounts without copying and post comments or reactions on their social feeds.
-When copying an account using CopyTrader, you have full control over how much you are prepared to risk and the service is free.
-The overall feature ultimately creates a sense of community within the trading platform, as traders are encouraged to interact with each other often.
+You can follow accounts without copying and post comments or reactions on their social feeds.
+When copying an account using Copy Portfolios, you have full control over how much you are prepared to risk and the service is free.

-To further encourage top investors to allow copy trading, it has launched a Popular Investors program whereby top investors will be paid some amount (fixed amount or a percentage of AUM depending on the plan) every month.
+To further encourage top investors to allow copy trading, eToro has launched a Popular Investors program whereby top investors will be paid some amount (fixed amount or a percentage of AUM depending on the plan) every month.
 This incentivises top investors to participate and boost the platform’s overall engagement.

-CopyPortfolio
+eToro CopyPortfolio

-CopyPortfolio are CFD-based portfolios (grouped funds, basically).
-Unlike in Copytrade where you might have been following a specific trader, CopyPortfolio lets you invest either in an eToro trader’s portfolio or in a theme.
+CopyPortfolios are smart investment portfolios (grouped funds, basically).
+Unlike with Copy Portfolios, where you might have been following a specific trader, eToro’s smart portfolios let you invest either in an eToro trader’s portfolio or in a theme.
 Investing in themes is exactly what it sounds like.
-For instance, investing in ‘Big Banks CopyPortfolio’ allows you to directly invest into a mix of assets including Bank of America, Citibank, HSBC, and other big banks.
+For instance, investing in the ‘Big Banks CopyPortfolio’ allows you to directly invest into a mix of assets including Bank of America, Citibank, HSBC, and other big banks.

-Money Account
+eToro Money Account

 eToro club members can also obtain a Visa debit card, so they can spend funds in this account anywhere, anytime.